Your source for free career tools and tutorials

 Now that you have taken the time to determine what skills you believe will be useful in the fields awaiting you, start searching.
 A job in a new field is not going to fall in your lap, especially if your contacts are in your line of work.

 Study the market trends for your area to see what types of jobs are the most popular, well-paying, and available.
-As you search through these listings, take note of what abilities are required by the companies.
-With a bit of time, you will recognize a pattern and begin to develop a sense of which market may accept you.
-Just because you have a particular degree, certification, or set of abilities doesn't mean that a somewhat unrelated company or position will not accept you!
+As you search through the listings, take note of what abilities are required by the companies.
+With a bit of time, you will learn to recognize a pattern and begin to develop a sense of which market may accept you.
+Because you have an unrelated degree, certification, or set of abilities that doesn't mean that a somewhat unrelated company or position will not accept you!
 You would be surprised at the number of people who have jobs unrelated to what they have practiced or studied.

 - Learn and Engage

 While you are researching available jobs, make sure that you are continually improving your skills and making connections with others in various places.
 There are hundreds of online learning resources that you can become involved with to enhance or increase the abilities that you have.
 Discover resources through your local library, local business organizations, and previous schools you have attended.

 In addition to studying up on current information, you should be engaged in the communities that you are considering entering.
 Expand your local networks and social networks and see what types of contacts you can make.
 It is the people that you meet and make connections with that are going to be able to assist you with your transition into your next profession.

 In addition to meeting with people, you should also be involved with some community or volunteer programs.
 Get yourself out there in an industry related to your prospective new fields.
 These types of positions, although often unpaid, are incredible opportunities that can provide you with life-long contacts and opportunities.

 The final step to creating a smooth transition to your next position involves your resume.
 If you are interested in entering a different field, you must drastically change your resume to be appealing in the new profession.